-We currently have about 70 varieties of apples in production and another 200 varieties or so planted but not yet fruiting.
+Welcome to Adventures in Flavor!
+353 varieties of apples are here, in a wide range of colors, sizes, and (most importantly!) flavor.
 Most of the varieties are either very new or heritage/antique varieties.
-The following alphabetized list includes details of those varieties which have borne fruit.
-Those without information listed at the bottom of the page are young trees which either haven't fruited yet or haven't fruited enough to give us a good idea of their characteristics.
-We will update this list with information as it becomes available.
+The following alphabetized list includes details of those varieties which have borne fruit, and we continually update descriptions where there are currently none as those new-to-us varieties start producing.
 Please note that many of our fruit varieties are grown in very limited quantities and will not be available at all farmers' market or CSA pickup location sites.

 If you'd like to sponsor a young tree, Click here.

 Apple Care 101: Please refrigerate all apples, preferably wrapped in a plastic bag to keep them from dehydrating.
 Apples that are not refrigerated will lose their flavor and crunchiness quickly, but if you prefer to eat apples at room temperature, only take out what you plan to use within a day or two for best eating quality.
 Early season varieties (before October 1st) will keep for a couple of weeks in the fridge.
 Late season varieties (after October 1st) will keep from one to three months in the fridge.